softwaresaved/MozFest2016-softwaresuccess/sessionplan.md

 ### Learning Goal

 1. Understand how to create appropriate measures.
 2. Gain an understanding of how easy it is to use particular measures.
+(Dan: Does 'use' mean measure/collect, or interpret?)

 ## Synthesis - Summarising what we've learned